Indomania: Science

 Despite anti-Indian sentiment in Pakistan, the Pakistani newspaper The Nation published a report on 7 November 2013, heading "Don't hate, appreciate", in which they praised India's Mars Mission; the report further noted, "Wars were fought, and martyrs were born.
 But, it's over.
 We are not in the race anymore.
 One of us has been to the moon, and now has their eyes set on Mars to become the first Asian country to reach the milestone."

 In response to the mission, the South China Morning Post regarded India as "full of vigour and vitality, boasts obvious advantages and development potential."

 By country

 In 2007, a poll conducted by GlobeScan for BBC World Service reported that the strongest pro-India sentiments were found in Indonesia, with 72% expressing a favourable view.

 India shares strong cultural, linguistic and historic bonds with Bangladesh.
 India supported Bangladesh's independence struggle in 1971, and Bangladeshi opinion is generally favourable to India.
 In 2014, a Pew Research Center survey found that Israelis were the most pro-Indian sentiments worldwide, with 90% expressing a favourable view of India.

+Russia is also noted for its strong pro-Indian sentiment.
+Interest in Indian culture among Russians dates back several centuries.
+Early Russian travelers and scholars, such as Afanasy Nikitin, documented India in the 15th century, and Indian philosophical traditions attracted Russian thinkers in subsequent eras, fostering early intellectual curiosity toward Indian cultural and spiritual thought.
+During the Cold War, Indian art and movies became popular in the Soviet Union.
+Surveys, approximately 85% of Russians report that they support India.